dalehamel/mctop-tool-example/docs/00750-bpf-deep-dive.md

 cannot be possible.

 The binary representation of 0xFF (255 decimal) is `1111 1111`.
 To test this
-theory, I decided to flip that most significant bit to 0, to get `0111 1111`.
+theory, that most significant bit can be flipped to 0, to get `0111 1111`.
 Back to hexadecimal, this is 0x7F, and in decimal this is 127.
-By manually masking the `keysize` with this mask, it works and is accepted by the verifier!
+By manually comparing the `keysize` with this mask via bitwise AND, it works and is accepted by the verifier!
 If, however, the size of the buffer is dropped to just 126, there is the familiar verifier error once again.

 The reason why this happens is visible in the disassembly of the generated eBPF
 program: